 So much more goes into kitchen opening and closing than people realize.
 Restaurant kitchen opening checklists and kitchen closing checklists are the crux of back-of-house organization.

-As a restaurateur, it's your job to make these duties as clear, simple, and repeatable as possible for your team so they can focus their efforts on making delicious food for your guests, which remains the most important factor in choosing a restaurant in 2017.
+As a restaurateur, it's your job to make these duties as clear, simple, and repeatable as possible for your team so they can focus their efforts on making delicious food for your guests, which remains one of the most important factors guests use to in choose a restaurant.

 You may be of the opinion that after years of experience in the industry, a kitchen checklist might not be necessary for you.
 Here are five reasons why a kitchen checklist is necessary.